red/red/CODE_OF_CONDUCT.md

 ## 1. Purpose

-We strive to provide a friendly, safe, and welcoming environment for all, generate positive experiences, and make the world a beter place.
+We strive to provide a friendly, safe, and welcoming environment for all, generate positive experiences, and make the world a better place.

 ## 2. Goal of this Document